DennisMainhardt/bestii/README.md

 # Modern Persona Chatbot

-A sophisticated chatbot application featuring multiple AI personas, persistent memory, and real-time interaction, built with React, TypeScript, Vite, Firebase, Tailwind CSS, and Shadcn UI.
+A sophisticated chatbot application featuring multiple AI personas, persistent memory, and real-time interaction, built with React, TypeScript, Vite, Firebase, Tailwind CSS, Shadcn UI, and Framer Motion.

-This application allows users to engage in conversations with distinct AI personalities (like "Raze" using GPT or "Reyna" using Claude).
-It leverages a persistent memory system to provide contextually relevant interactions by dynamically injecting recent conversation summaries and messages into the AI prompts.
+This application allows users to engage in conversations with distinct AI personalities.
+It leverages a persistent memory system to provide contextually relevant interactions.
+It now also features a redesigned, engaging landing page to welcome users.

 ## Core Features